 Despite their permanent place in the history of the 20th century, the phone booth has been falling swiftly into extinction since the stratospheric rise of the cell phone, a convenience and technology with which the antiquated booth simply can’t compete.
 In New York, you’d be hard pressed to find someone on the bustling streets without their trusty pocket computer, and the formerly trusty phone booths are few and far in-between, so where have they gone?

-There’s no accounting for all of them, but at least 100 of them resided underneath the elevated railroad tracks near 135th St. and 12th Ave, in a decaying collection of a bygone era.
-Like many other cities, New York has found the structures no longer good for much besides art installations or decoration, so they stored them here in there, out of the way, in piles of rusted metal being referred to as “Phone Booth Graveyards.
-Sadly, as of January 2014 the old phone booths had reportedly been removed.
+There’s no accounting for all of them, but at least 100 of them resided underneath the elevated railroad tracks near 135th Street and 12th Avenue in a decaying collection of a bygone era.
+Like many other cities, New York has found the structures no longer good for much besides art installations or decoration, so they stored them here and there, out of the way, in piles of rusted metal being referred to as “Phone Booth Graveyards.

 Although the archaic communication tool seems quickly on its way out, New York City’s information technology and telecommunications department states that there are still roughly 10,524 public pay phones still in service along the city’s sidewalks, 5,429 of which operator in Manhattan.
 Where and when they will finally be put to rest is anyone’s guess.